AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 - Adversaries with More Information: HJI reachability typically assumes a non-anticipative adversary.
 In reality, adversaries may have access to more information or act strategically.
 One idea could be to model the inverse of the FsSTrack[[6]] formulation and adapt to DeepReach.
 For example, the problem can be reframed as a pursuer-evader game instead of a tracker-planner setup, where the evader (controller) operates in a lower-dimensional space to reflect limited information, while the pursuer operates in a higher-dimensional state (e.g., additional knowledge of the environment or the evader's internal variables).

+**On Reachability as a 'Safety Verifier'**

+In practice, the optimal control is used as a _least-restrictive safety controller_ which is activated  near the boundary of unsafe regions, while a separate performance-oriented controller governs the rest of the state space.
+It raises some concerns:
+- As mentioned earlier, the approximate nature of DeepReach's value function can lead to errors.
+- More broadly, this results in jerky behavior which makes the safety control less reliable in practice if the system's true dynamics deviate slightly from the modeled ones.

+To address this:
+- One approach is to balance when and how strongly safety should be enforced.
+An area I have come across that does this is Control Barrier Function [[7]](#references) when combined with HJ-Reachability[[8]](#references).
+This could be integrated into DeepReach's loss function.
+Furthermore, the coefficient $\gamma$ could be parameterized, allowing the system to adapt to its current confidence in the environment in real time e.g. using a high $\gamma$ in low-confidence environments.
+- Reachability constraints could be introduced directly into other learning frameworks (e.g., reinforcement learning).
+For instance, policy gradient or actor-critic methods could learn a control policy $π_θ(x, t)$ while including the HJI PDE as a constraint or regularization term.

+**Recovery from Unsafe States**